Vanuatu: Lead-up to independence (1945–1980)

-Independent Vanuatu (1980–present)
+Independence (1980–present)

 The New Hebrides, now renamed Vanuatu, achieved independence as planned on 30 July 1980 under Prime Minister Walter Lini, with a ceremonial President replacing the Resident Commissioners.
-The Anglo-French forces withdrew in August, and Lini called in troops from Papua New Guinea, sparking the brief 'Coconut War' against Jimmy Stevens's Vemarana separatists.
+The Anglo-French forces withdrew in August, and Lini called in troops from Papua New Guinea, sparking the brief 'Coconut War' against Jimmy Stevens' Vemarana separatists.
 The PNG forces quickly quelled the Vemarana revolt and Stevens surrendered on 1 September; he was later jailed.
 Lini remained in office until 1991, running an Anglophone-dominated government and winning both the 1983 and 1987 elections.

-In foreign affairs, Lini joined the Non Aligned Movement, opposed Apartheid in South Africa and all forms of colonialism, established links with Libya and Cuba, and opposed the French presence in New Caledonia and their nuclear testing in French Polynesia.
+In foreign affairs, Lini joined the Non-Aligned Movement, opposed Apartheid in South Africa and all forms of colonialism, established links with Libya and Cuba, and opposed the French presence in New Caledonia and their nuclear testing in French Polynesia.
 Opposition to Lini's tight grip on power grew and in 1987, after he had suffered a stroke whilst on a visit to the United States, a section of the Vanua'aku Pati (VP) under Barak Sopé broke off to form a new party (the Melanesian Progressive Party, MPP), and an attempt was made by President Ati George Sokomanu to unseat Lini.
 This failed, and Lini became increasingly distrustful of his VP colleagues, firing anyone he deemed to be disloyal.

 One such person, Donald Kalpokas, subsequently declared himself to be VP leader, splitting the party in two.
-On 6 September 1991 a vote of no confidence removed Lini from power; Kalpokas became Prime Minister, and Lini formed a new party, the National United Party (NUP).
+On 6 September 1991 a vote of no confidence removed Lini from power; Kalpokas became prime minister, and Lini formed a new party, the National United Party (NUP).
 Meanwhile, the economy had entered a downturn, with foreign investors and foreign aid put off by Lini's flirtation with Communist states and tourist numbers down due to the political turmoil, compounded by a crash in the price of copra, Vanuatu's main export.
 As a result, the Francophone Union of Moderate Parties (UMP) won the 1991 election, but not with enough seats to form a majority.
-A coalition was thus formed with Lini's NUP, with the UMP's Maxime Carlot Korman becoming Prime Minister.
+A coalition was thus formed with Lini's NUP, with the UMP's Maxime Carlot Korman becoming prime minister.